DerEuroMark View RSS

 This will clear out all tables of that (default) database.

 I for example sometimes need that when running tests locally, having to quickly fix up the migration file and then rerunning the tests.
-Since they use the already run migrations and there is no clean rollback for the tests, there is only the wipe option:

 bin/cake db wipe -c test